Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 - Complete 80% of all required assignments
 - Pass all projects according to the associated project rubric
-- Pass the final summative assessment according to the rubric as specified in this class
+- Pass the final summative assessment > 70
     - This will be further explained in the [study guide](StudyGuide.md)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences